 - The countdown for National Take Our Daughters and Sons to Work Day (April 25) is on!
 This year’s theme is Workforce Development for ALL.

+If you listen, you can probably hear the familiar melody of "Pomp and Circumstance" playing throughout the month of May because it's the unofficial/official high school and college graduation month.
 May 1 is not only May Day, but National College Decision Day (#DecisionDay #CollegeBound).
 Many high school seniors will be making their final commitment to where they will attend in the fall of 2019.
 Find out more about gearing up for the big day.

 Teacher Appreciation Week runs May 6 - 10, 2019, and May 7 is National Teacher Day, making May the perfect time to give back to our teachers.
 Make sure you #ThankATeacher this year.